Lorenzo Vivalda: Biography

 He held this post until 31 March 1941, receiving a second Silver Medal for military valor for his behaviour during the invasion of Egypt and Operation Compass.
 He was promoted to brigadier general on 1 July 1941, and on 12 October he was assigned to the territorial defense command of Genoa until 10 March 1942, when he was transferred to the XV Army Corps.
 On 15 April 1942 he assumed command of the 1st Alpine Division Taurinense, engaged in anti-partisan operations in Slovenia, Croatia, northern Dalmatia, Bosnia and Herzegovina.
 In August 1942 the Division was transferred to Montenegro, with headquarters in Nikšić, where it still was at the time of the Armistice of Cassibile in September 1943, scattered in various garrisons.
+Before the time of the armistice, he was positively rated by the German higher command in Yugoslavia, which in a collection of assessments of Italian leaders judged him as "open, forthright, [a] good leader, [with] good cooperation".

 He rejected German demands to surrender all weapons, joined in his decision by the majority of the officers and troops of his division; along with the 19th Infantry Division Venezia and the remnants of the 155th Infantry Division Emilia, he resisted German attacks and joined the Yugoslav partisans with his men.
 In Pljevlja on 2 December 1943 these troops, numbering around 20,000, were merged into an Italian Partisan Division, named "Garibaldi", within the Yugoslav People's Liberation Army; its first commander was General Giovanni Battista Oxilia, former commander of the Venezia Division, with Vivalda as deputy commander.
 In February 1944 Oxilia was repatriated and Vivalda assumed command of the "Garibaldi" Division in his place, maintaining it until 12 August of the same year, when he was in turn repatriated and replaced by Colonel Carlo Ravnich.

 After his return to Italy he was initially placed at the disposal of the Ministry of War, being decorated with the Officer's Cross of the Military Order of Savoy; in November 1944 he assumed command of the 230th Coastal Division.
-He died in a car crash in Ronciglione, province of Viterbo, on November 12, 1945.
+He died in a car crash in Ronciglione, province of Viterbo, on 12 November 1945.